Watch video from Tony Moon, The Real Estate Heretic.

 READ MORE > In Dual Agency, Clients Often Suffer.

-In dual agency where one agent represents both sides of deal, you could end up paying two commissions….. to one agent.
+Dual agency: one agent represents both sides of deal.
+You could end up paying two commissions….. to one agent.

-AGENT IS TOO BUSY USING OLD TACTICS.
+AGENT STILL USING OLD TACTICS.
 So-called ‘successful’ agents are too busy to market your home properly.
-Many still employ tactics that are no longer effective.
-Newspaper readership is down well over 50% from just a few decades ago.
+Many still employ tactics no longer effective.
+Newspaper and other print readership is down well over 50% from just a few years ago.

 INFLATED SALES PRICE TO WIN YOUR BUSINESS.
-When hiring a listing agent to sell your home, some agents will inflate the sales price in order to get your business ( the home for sale listing ).
+When hiring a agent to sell your home, some will inflate the sales price in order to get your business, and become the listing agent.

 AGENT GUARANTEE.
 Not happy with your agent?
 Home sitting on the market too long?
 A professional agent should release you from the listing agreement prior to contract expiration.
 Make sure to ask about it before you sign any agreements.